freifeld/fastSCSP/Readme.md

-# fastSCSP: Version 1.0 (May 7, 2015): A Fast Method for Inferring High-Quality Simply-Connected Superpixels
+# fastSCSP: A Fast Method for Inferring High-Quality Simply-Connected Superpixels

 Authors: